tardis-sn/tardis-setups/2020/2020_epassaro/README.md

 ## Notes

-- `parse_config` function from `util` package allows to parse environment variables from YAML files before to use them in TARDIS simulations.
-For example, the `ATOM_DATA` variable should be exported beforehand and point to a valid atomic dataset.
-This workaround avoids keeping lot of almost identical files.
+- `atom_data` from YAML configuration file will be replaced by the ATOM_DATA environment variable.

 - Pickled objects are saved to the `PICKLE_DIR` variable exported in the `.sb` files.
+If not defined, will be saved to the `Output` folder alongside the HDF5 files.

 - `.csvy` files are modified by the Python scripts, so don't try to edit them manually unless you are sure that fields are not overwritten by the script, for example `v_inner_boundary`.